simeonpashley/simeonpashley.github.io/_posts/2013-04-17-what-i-was-responsible-for-as-studio-head.md

 **IT**

 1. Operate within the processes laid out by the IT Department.
-2. Ensure the studio’s staff operates within IT policies/practices.
+2. Ensure the studio's staff operates within IT policies/practices.
 3. Agree the IT budget for the studio (not the projects) with ITM & FD.
 4. Execute on IT tasks within the agreed budget.